Last Updated on September 19, 2021

 2pm: Food Truck Time

 After your swim or walk in the park, treat yourself to one last food truck meal before heading to the airport.
-Within walking distance from Zilker Park are the amazing sandwich truck Hey!…You Gonna Eat or What?, The Mighty Cone (fried meats & veggies in tortilla cones), and Kebabalicious (all three are located in 1720 Barton Springs Rd).
+Within walking distance from Zilker Park are The Mighty Cone (fried meats & veggies in tortilla cones), and Kebabalicious (all three are located in 1720 Barton Springs Rd).

 48 Hours in Austin: Practical Information

-- Lyft and Uber were banned in Austin, but there are several similar rideshare options – like the Austin-based non-profit rideshare Ride Austin, or Fasten.
+- Lyft and Uber were banned in Austin, but there are several similar rideshare options – like the Austin-based non-profit rideshare Ride Austin.
 Update 2018: Lyft and Uber are both back in Austin!

 - If you’re on a budget, take advantage of bus No 100 which brings you Downtown from the airport in less than half an hour for only $1.75 (you’ll need exact change).
 A taxi, in comparison, is around $30.